 This post may contain affiliate links.
 Please read my disclosure policy.

-Juicy slice of prime rib surrounded by a colorful salad on white tray placed on a stone counter
+Juicy slice of prime rib surrounded by a colorful salad on white tray placed on a stone counter.

-Prime rib is one of those dishes that takes center stage when you serve it.
+Prime rib is one of those dishes that always takes center stage when you serve it.
 This salt and pepper-crusted prime rib is so easy to make and always tender, juicy, delicious, and full of amazing flavor.
-I love to prepare my slow-roasted prime rib throughout the holidays or when I am having a special, celebratory meal, especially at Christmas.
-It is so delicious and a meal that my whole family and guests always love.
+It’s a special treat to serve my slow-roasted prime rib throughout the holidays or when I am having a celebratory meal, especially at Christmas.
+It is a dish that my whole family and guests always love.

-What You’ll Love About this Recipe
+Why You’ll Love This Recipe

 Tender beef with Incredible flavor.
-A bit of preparation, along with this simple recipe allows this special cut of beef to taste absolutely incredible!
+A bit of preparation, along with this simple recipe, allows this special cut of beef to taste absolutely incredible!

 What Cut of Meat is Prime Rib?